curv3d/curv/docs/v-rep/To_Mesh.rst

 Ideally, the meshing algorithm will create a mesh that looks good (is a good approximation of the original model), can be successfully used in OpenSCAD (no CGAL errors), and can be successfully 3D printed.
-And is fast.
+And the algorithm is fast.

 Marching Cubes
 ==============